 This is the summary version; for the complete list of ingredients and instructions, see the recipe card below.

-First, make the stew.
-Cook the fresh vegetables in a bit of butter on the stovetop over medium heat.
-Reduce the heat and add the garlic, parsley, and poultry seasoning.
+- Cook the fresh vegetables in a little butter on the stovetop over medium heat.
+Reduce the heat and add the garlic, parsley, thyme, and poultry seasoning.
 Cook for a minute.
 Sprinkle with flour and cook for a couple of minutes.

-Stir in the chicken stock and bay leaf and bring the mixture to a boil.
+- Stir in the chicken stock and bay leaves, and bring the mixture to a boil.
 Simmer until the vegetables are tender.
-Remove the bay leaf.
-Season with salt and black pepper.
-Add the cooked chicken and frozen peas.
+Remove the bay leaves.
+Season with salt and black pepper and add the cooked chicken.

-Then, mix the dumplings and drop them into the simmering stew.
+- Mix the dumpling dough and drop it into the simmering stew.
 Cover and simmer.
-Garnish with fresh herbs and serve.

 Preparation Tips